Everything you need to know to boost productivity in the workplace

 Now that we have a working definition of productivity, we can look at some common obstacles that prevent people from reaching maximum productivity potential.

 The modern-day office is rife with impediments to efficiency.
-For simplicity, they can be reduced to some overarching themes.
+For simplicity, they can be reduced to a few overarching themes.

 Categorizing the obstacles to productivity is important because it will allow you to quickly identify which category needs the most attention in your organization.
 Moreover, some categories are more manageable to treat than others.